polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 #### Configuration settings

 * Type name, being the name of your type.
 This cannot be changed once created.
-* Initial questionnaire, being questions the chatbot will ask users before they're given access to the chatbot itself.
-Useful to collect information such as email address, name, etc
 * Website, which if supplied, will re-crawl the specified website once every 24 hours.
 * Flavor, being a pre-defined list of templates for system messages.
 Once you select a flavor, your system message will update accordingly.
 * System message, implying the _"instruction"_ to OpenAI.
 Allows you to change your chatbot's behaviour.
 * Conversation starters, implying a pre-defined set of suggested questions to start a conversation with the chatbot.
-* Greeting, being a static initial greeting, such as for instance _"Hello there, how can I help you?"_ Notice, you can also use questionnaires to create multiple greetings.
+* Greeting, being a static initial greeting, such as for instance _"Hello there, how can I help you?"_
-* Prefix, legacy settings for non-GPT models.
-Similar to system message, which is preferred unless you use a very old model.
 * Authorisation, implying roles users must belong to in order to query type.
 Requires the user is authenticated through Magic with a valid JWT token if you turn this on.
 * reCAPTCHA, being reCAPTCHA value for accepting queries.
 This is a legacy setting and you should set it to 0 since we've implemented our own PoW-based CAPTCHA library that's 0.1% of the size of reCAPTCHA.
 * Supervised, which if turned on, will store all questions/answers allowing you to access these through the history tab.
 * Cached, legacy property, only relevant for older non-GPT models.
 * Vectors, implying the chatbot will use the vector database to find context.
 Magic does support fine-tuning or training.
 If you turn _off_ vectors you will be able to use your own custom fine-tuned model.
 We do _not_ recommend turning this off.
 * API key, being overridden OpenAI API key for a specific type.
 By default Magic will read API key from your configuration.
 You can override this on a per-type level.
-* Search postfix, implying a static value appended to queries as it searches your training snippets for context data.
-Useful for things such as _"best_seller"_ tags in your training data, where you want to prioritise best selling products.
 * No requests, being total number of requests the chatbot has answered the current month.
 * Max requests, implying maximum requests the chatbot will answer per month.
 Useful to cap your chatbot to avoid runaway costs.
 Logically it's using no requests to see if it can continue answering requests.
 * Temperature, implying chances the OpenAI model is willing to take.
 Sometimes referred to as _"creativity"_.